Malaika26/Customer-Segmentation-Project/README.md

 # Customer-Segmentation-Project
 Conducted an in-depth analysis of customer churn for a European bank using a dataset of 10,000 customers.
+Analyzed key attributes such as credit score, account balance, and product usage to identify patterns among churners.
+Performed demographic segmentation, behavioral comparisons across German, French, and Spanish customers, and developed insights into customer segments to improve retention strategies and predict churn.